 - Two (2) 12-point blank lines after the title.

-- The names, mailing addresses, and email addresses of all authors are next.
+- The names (city, department, university), mailing addresses (city, state zip, country), and email addresses of all authors are next.
 Names should be bold and all text should be centered.

 - All text from this point on is in 9-point font.